Are you looking for cool apps that pay you???

 Survey Junkie is one of the most trusted online survey sites.
 They connect companies that need market research with consumers in their respective markets.
 When you take surveys through Survey Junkie, you can make cash fast.

-All you have to do is use the website or download the app to sign up.
+You have to use the website or download the app to sign up.
 Most surveys pay between 100 and 200 points, which users can exchange for cash and online gift cards.
 The minimum cash out is $10, and it does take a while to build up enough points to get money back.

 12. Prize Rebel